Alcohol laws of Missouri: Off-premises sales

 Missouri has no specific state limitations on the places where alcohol may be sold "off-premises" (i.e. for consumption elsewhere).
 As a result, Missouri is famous in the region for grocery stores, drug stores, and even gas stations throughout the state which sell a wide variety of beer, wine, and liquor.
 As long as it is not located within 100 ft of a school or church, virtually any retail business (including a vague and undefined "general merchandise store") which obtains the proper licenses from the Division of Alcohol and Tobacco Control and local authorities may sell any type of alcohol.
 State law even forbids a local option and prohibits cities and counties from banning the off-premises sale of alcohol.

-Missouri does, however, limit the hours of retail alcohol sales to between 6:00 AM and 1:30 AM Monday through Saturday, and – for an additional license fee – between 6:00 AM and 1:30 AM on Sunday (beginning August 28, 2021).
+Missouri does, however, limit the hours of retail alcohol sales to between 1:30 AM and 6:30 AM Monday through Saturday, and – for an additional license fee – between 1:30 AM and 6:30 AM on Sunday (beginning August 28, 2021).

-Most municipalities, including St. Louis and Kansas City have enacted local laws following the state law, which prohibit the retail sale of liquor between 1:30 AM and 6:00 AM Tuesday through Saturday, and between midnight on Sunday and 9:00 AM the following morning.
-Sunday hours will changed to the same hours as weekdays on August 28, 2021.
+Most municipalities, including St. Louis and Kansas City have enacted local laws following the state law, which prohibit the retail sale of liquor between 1:30 AM and 6:30 AM Tuesday through Saturday, and between midnight on Sunday and 9:00 AM the following morning.
+Sunday hours were changed to the same hours as weekdays on August 28, 2021.

 No Missouri law prohibits establishments from holding both off-premises and on-premises licenses.
 As a result, some businesses are licensed to sell liquor both "by the drink" (individually for consumption on premises) and "by the package" (by the container for consumption off premises).
 Effectively, these are bars which double as liquor stores.
 In these places, off-premises sales are allowed until 1:30 a.m., even in those in St. Louis and Kansas City specially licensed to serve liquor by the drink until 3:00 a.m. (on-premises sales may continue until 3:00, but off-premises sales must cease by 1:30).